-A pollinator garden can be very beneficial to honeybees.
-Bees can starve if neighboring flowers aren’t abundant with honey and pollen, which they need to survive.
+A pollinator garden can be very beneficial to honeybees. honey bees can starve if neighboring flowers aren’t abundant with honey and pollen, which they need to survive.
 Make sure your garden is pesticide-free before you grow a pollinator garden to give bees a year-round food source.

-Don’t be frightened to draw pollinators to your property unless you have specific bee allergies.
-Yellow jackets, wasps, and hornets, which are sometimes referred to as “bees,” are relatives to true bees rather than actual bees.
-Given that they are carnivores, they won’t be drawn to your plants.
+Don’t be frightened of pollinators on your property unless you have a specific bee allergy.
+Yellow jackets, wasps, and hornets, which are sometimes referred to as “bees” are not at all.
+They are carnivores, they won’t be drawn to your pollinator space.

 You can help your neighborhood beekeepers and their bees, as well as your own health and the environmental well-being of your town or city, by buying raw local honey.
-Unlike pasteurized honey, which is obtained after being heated, unpasteurized, and undiluted, raw honey is obtained directly from the hive and preserves all of its antioxidants, vitamins, minerals, and mouthwatering flavor.
+Raw honey is obtained directly from the hive without over-pasteurization or ultra-filtering to preserves all of its antioxidants, vitamins, minerals, and flavor.

-Additionally, raw honey is widely recognized for treating small burns and abrasions as well as colds and flu by calming the affected area.
+Additionally, raw honey is widely recognized as treatment small burns and abrasions as well as colds and flu.
 You can keep yourself and your neighborhood healthy by only purchasing locally produced raw honey.